gorda/istio.io/content/en/docs/ops/common-problems/injection/index.md

 An [issue](https://github.com/kubernetes/kubeadm/issues/666) was filed with Kubernetes related to this and has since been closed.
 [https://github.com/kubernetes/kubernetes/pull/58698#discussion_r163879443](https://github.com/kubernetes/kubernetes/pull/58698#discussion_r163879443)

-## Limitations for using Tcpdump in pods
+## Limitations for using Tcpdump in pods{#limitations-for-using-Tcpdump-in-pods}

 Tcpdump doesn't work in the sidecar pod - the container doesn't run as root.
 However any other container in the same pod will see all the packets, since the network namespace is shared. `iptables` will also see the pod-wide configuration.

 Communication between Envoy and the app happens on 127.0.0.1, and is not encrypted.

-## Cluster is not scaled down automatically
+## Cluster is not scaled down automatically{#cluster-is-not-scaled-down-automatically}

 Due to the fact that the sidecar container mounts a local storage volume, the node autoscaler is unable to evict nodes with the injected pods.
 This is